 In case no agreement can be reached on a resolution, any affected party has the right to raise the non-compliance to its Peppol Authority or to the Peppol Authority/Authorities of the other party/parties involved in the incident.

-The Peppol Authority shall mediate between the parties trying to find a resolution to close the issue according to the Peppol Agreements, internal regulations and operational procedures.
+The Peppol Authority shall mediate between the parties trying to find a resolution to close the issue according to the Peppol Agreements, Internal Regulations and Operational Procedures.

 Once resolved, the Peppol Authority shall close the issue.